Aquarium CO2 - How to add CO2 to your aquarium

-Aerosol CO2 sets are perhaps the cheapest and quickest way to add CO2 to an aquarium.
+Aerosol CO2 sets are perhaps the cheapest and quickest way to add CO2 to a planted aquarium.
 They consist of a pressurised CO2 can, a hose, and a diffuser.
-Press the button on the can and the diffuser fills with CO2 gas.
+Press the button on the can and the diffuser fills with Carbon dioxide gas.
 When in contact with water, the gas is soaked up from inside the diffuser chamber until the gas is gone, and the diffuser is full of water.
 Press the can again, fill the diffuser again, and the whole process is repeated.

 Aerosols will only increase CO2 significantly in small to medium-sized aquariums, and the can will run out quite quickly.
 So they are better than no CO2, but as not as good as other methods of CO2 injection.